momchil-anachkov/ethereum-watcher/README.md

   - Request and Response Validation against said spec
   - Swagger UI to explore the API in a user-friendly way
     - `http://localhost:3000/api-docs/`
-    - Can also be used as an HTTP client for convenience
+    - Can also be used as an HTTP client for convenience.
+It also has some example data loaded from the API spec
+    - _NB: It has quite poor performance, and hangs when you query a lot of data_
 - Monitoring system that hooks into the ethereum blockchain via the Infura API and listens for new transactions
 - SQLite database where we log the transactions
 - Rule System that determines which transactions to log